cobalthq/cobalt-product-public-docs/content/en/Getting started/planning.md

 - [Cloud Config](#cloud-configuration)
 - [Assets of multiple types](#assets-of-multiple-types)

-Once you’ve scoped the pentest, review the required [credits](#view-required-credits), as determined by our algorithm.
+Once you've scoped the pentest, review the required [credits](#view-required-credits), as determined by our algorithm.

 ### Web